PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 Human ethics approval

 If a study involves human research, the Authors should provide evidence of human ethics approval on submission.
-The Editors will not consider for publication a human research study without evidence of human ethics approval.
+The editor will not consider for publication a human research study without evidence of human ethics approval.

 Data access and retention